 On top of that, Rwanda is blessed with some jaw-dropping natural beauty as well as wildlife that can be found almost nowhere else, making it an emerging destination for adventurous travelers.
-It’s known as “The Land of a Thousand Hills”, given its mostly mountainous topography.
+It’s known as “The Land of a Thousand Hills” due to its mostly mountainous topography.

-So, let’s learn more about this diminutive but intriguing, and very much up-and coming destination!
+So, let’s learn more about this diminutive but very much up-and coming destination!

 Rwanda will appeal to: